 Millennials and Generation Z are becoming the exciting new target demographic for the food industry, and their food choices show striking differences from their predecessors.
-With a rising market of alternative protein and plant-based food items, this blog discusses changing shopping patterns and how meat retailers can re-design and market their products to gain younger customers while still maintaining a loyal sustained consumer base.
+With a rising market of alternative protein and plant-based food items, this blog discusses changing shopping patterns and how meat retailers can re-design and market their products to gain younger customers while still maintaining their loyal clientelle.

 The Food Marketing Institute (FMI) and the Foundation for Meat & Poultry Research, recently published the 14th edition of their Power of Meat 2019 study, providing insight for both meat distributors and food retailers.